-Personal data breaches should be reported to the Clerk for investigation.
-The Clerk will conduct this with the support of the council.
+One of the duties assigned to the DPO is the investigation of any breaches.
+Personal data breaches should be reported to the DPO for investigation.
+The DPO will conduct this with the support of the council.
 Investigations must be undertaken within one month of the report of a breach.
 Procedures are in place to detect, report and investigate a personal data breach.
-The Information Commissioner (ICO) will be advised of a breach (within 3 days) where it is likely to result in a risk to the rights and freedoms of individuals - if, for example, it could result in discrimination, damage to reputation, financial loss, loss of confidentiality, or any other significant economic or social disadvantage.
-Where a breach is likely to result in a high risk to the rights and freedoms of notify those concerned directly.
+The ICO will be advised of a breach (within 3 days) where it is likely to result in a risk to the rights and freedoms of individuals - if, for example, it could result in discrimination, damage to reputation, financial loss, loss of confidentiality, or any other significant economic or social disadvantage.
+Where a breach is likely to result in a high risk to the rights and freedoms of individuals, the DPO will also have to notify those concerned directly.

-It is unacceptable for employees, volunteers and members to use Information Technology (IT) in any way that may cause problems for the council, for example the discussion of internal council matters on social media sites could result in reputational damage for the Council and to individuals.
-Employees, volunteers and members may not use information technology in any way that may call the Council into disrepute, cause it to breach confidentiality legislation or which could result in reputational damage for the Council or individuals In the event of any breach, the Clerk will ensure that the necessary data breach form is completed as at Appendix A and that the actions to be taken are taken within the necessary time frames.
-The Clerk should be promptly consulted once a data breach or another incident has occurred.
+It is unacceptable for employees, volunteers and members to use IT in any way that may cause problems for the council, for example the discussion of internal council matters on social media sites could result in reputational damage for the Council and to individuals.
+Employees, volunteers and members may not use information technology in any way that may call the Council into disrepute, cause it to breach confidentiality legislation or which could result in reputational damage for the Council or individuals

+In the event of any breach, the Clerk will ensure that the necessary data breach form is completed as at Appendix A and that the actions to be taken are taken within the necessary time frames.
+The DPO should be promptly consulted once a data breach or another incident has occurred.